2018 Annual Report

 I think the course is really informative and helpful for all people.”

 ~ Program participant

 The L.I.F.T (Learn.
 Inspire.
 Follow.
-Teach) Peer Support Apprenticeship is a program that provides a mentored work environment which supplements certification requirements for new peer support specialists.
+Teach) Peer Support Internship is a program that provides a mentored work environment which supplements certification requirements for new peer support specialists.
 The program also prepares them to teach recovery skills, facilitate support groups, and work one-on-one with peers to establish and meet recovery goals.
-MHG enrolled the first two apprentices in Fall 2017, and the second pair in June 2018.
-Both of the first two apprentices were hired by MHG to provide peer support coverage to Cone Behavioral Health Hospital.
+MHG enrolled the first two interns in Fall 2017, and the second pair in June 2018.
+Both of the first two interns were hired by MHG to provide peer support coverage to Cone Behavioral Health Hospital.

 I not only have a purpose, I now have a passion.”